Personal Insurance for Individuals in the Public Eye

 Frequent media coverage of wealthy public figures’ lives and the common disclosure of such personal information as salary and birth date could make them more vulnerable to this crime.
 Identity theft insurance provides reimbursement to crime victims for the cost of restoring their identity and repairing their credit reports.

-To learn more about personal insurance for individuals in the public eye, contact a Marsh PCS Personal Risk Advisor.
+To learn more about personal insurance for individuals in the public eye, contact a MMA PCS Personal Risk Advisor.